vite-pwa/docs/frameworks/sveltekit.md

 ## SvelteKit Pages

-If you want your application to work offline, you should ensure you have not set `hydrate: false` on any of your pages since it will prevent injecting JavaScript into the layout for offline support.
+If you want your application to work offline, you should ensure you have not set `csr: false` on any of your pages since it will prevent injecting JavaScript into the layout for offline support.

-Unlike the [SvelteKit service worker module](https://kit.svelte.dev/docs#modules-$service-worker), the `vite-plugin-pwa` plugin will allow you to test your webmanifest and custom service worker in dev, check the [Development section](/guide/development) for more details.

 ### Auto Update